VVasanth/SpleeterTF2.0_Unofficial/Readme.md

 Place the input file that needs to be processed in 'input' folder and post execution, output will be generated under the 'output' folder.

-Output of model produces the distorted audio, which could be played in any player.
+Output of model produces decent extraction of vocal audio, which you can play in any player.

 **Accuracy Improvement Process**